isieo/HeartSocketOverlay/README.md

 * Is it possible to do this without needing to be in the same wifi network?
 Yes you can do this via a VPN (such as ZeroTier or Hamachi) and have both devices in the same vpn network, simply use the vpn ip address as listed as "listening address"

+# Contributing & adding more overlays
+I do not have any contribution guidelines as for now, just create a pull request, i'll approve it if i don't see any issue with it :3